Deleted File Not in Recycle Bin | Try These Methods

 scan-lost-data

 In this way, you could fix the issue “Deleted file not in Recycle Bin” with ease.
-Also, as a useful tool, it supports data recovery from formatted hard drive and apply to other data loss situations.
+Also, as a useful tool, it supports data recovery from formatted hard drive and applies to other data loss situations.

 • Deleted file recovery.
 This program makes it simple to retrieve data that was deleted normally by "Shift+Delete," and by dragging to the Recycle Bin.

 • Data loss after system failures.
 Users do not have enough time before an unexpected system crash to back up or remove their data.
-You may use MyRecover to scan and recover the data for you.
+You may use FastRecovery to scan and recover the data for you.

 Solution 2.
 Restore deleted files via File History